mozilla/glean/docs/dev/ffi/when-to-use-what-in-the-ffi.md

 ## Types with identity

-Examples of this are things like database connections, the FirefoxAccounts struct, etc. These types are complex, implemented in rust, and it's not unreasonable for them to come to Java/Kotlin as a type representing a resource (e.g. implementing `Closable`/`AutoClosable`).
+Examples of this are things like database connections, the `FirefoxAccounts` struct, etc. These types are complex, implemented in Rust, and it's not unreasonable for them to come to Java/Kotlin as a type representing a resource (e.g. implementing `Closable`/`AutoClosable`).